 Today's title says it all really – when scouring boot sales and charity shops for things to sell, what should you look out for?
 Personally, I'm not into antiques, so I don't even bother trying to understand them or waste money purchasing them.
 In the famous words of the High School Musical Cast: ‘stick to the stuff you know'.
 Here's what to buy at Boot Sales to sell on eBay.

 I've debated quite some time about this blog post, but in the end I decided that it really won't harm me if I share some ideas of what to look out for at car boot sales or charity shops.
 I've been buying things to sell for years and have a keen eye for things that will make me money – definitely a theme with me.
 I don't think there are any hard and fast rules with this.
 I'd stick with not spending more than you can afford to lose alongside having more than one selling platform (eBay, Facebook, Amazon, etc).
 Also having a smartphone is great because you can search eBay for completed listings whilst you are shopping to see whether you will make a profit or not.

-Having a gamer boyfriend helps.
+Having a gamer husband helps.
 He informs me that there are a few games that are super duper hard to get hold of due to not being released in this country; being limited edition or for some other gaming reason.
 I have no idea about games so he keeps an eye on those whilst I look for games such as Sims 3 – which I recently picked up in a charity shop for £1.50 and sold on eBay for £15.
 I also look for something out of the ordinary – I live close to a military air base and I attended an interview in the area.
 One of the charity shops there had been given a ton of US games that were quite old (OS Windows 98!) but they were brand new and only £1 each.
 I quickly checked eBay and they were going for £40+ each.
 I bought 10.
 Old consoles might also be worth a punt!

 Before the postage increase I did rather well selling on clothes, these days, not so much.
 But there's still profit to be had.
 I often pick up clothes for 20p or 50p at boot sales.
 I look out for anything brand new with a label (not Primark unless it is size 18 or 20) and anything size 18+.
 Clothes for 20p or 50p are usually put on the floor for a rummage at boot sales and if they're cheap enough I will also look out for Bonmarche, Next, Dorothy Perkins and Topshop clothes.
 Clothes are easy for me because I read women's magazines and shop, so I have somewhat of an idea of what to look out for.
 Just this weekend I sold a dress for £10 that I picked up for 50p – I'd never heard of the brand but it had a tag on for £46 so I knew I was on to something.